PranavKambhampati/CalculatorHubPlayground/README.md

 - Event Based Programming when clicking buttons to display the results in the calculator and to reroute to .html pages.
 - Persistent Java Backend implemented through calculator logic.
 - AP FRQs integrated into web page using our own researched embed - Easter Egg for the project.
+- We explored how JSON works with Rest APIs through a lab that prints Hello World.
+This can be changed by changing the URL to pass in a different parameter.
+We then built a similar application that uses SpringMVC and Thymeleaf instead of RestAPIs to show the message in order to compare and contrast the two methods.

 ## Journals and Project Credits
 Contributor | GitHub Link |